10 Interesting Facts About Tanzania: Must-Know

 11 Interesting Facts About Tanzania: Must-Know

-6.Experience the rich history of Zanzibar
+6.Exploring the Underwater Wonders of Zanzibar

 7.Lake Victoria: The Second Largest Freshwater Lake in the World